SoaringMoon/WaifuNetwork/Archive/Threads/Work on my Elfdroid Sophie.md

 >>7556
 Feet are the most common fetish.
 Ass and tits are not considered a fetish because they're considered secondary sex characteristics.
 One can make the argument this isn't really true about ass since men have those as well but whatever.
 According to some 2006 internet study 16% of men have a foot fetish.
 According to a 2017 Belgian survey 17% of men have one.

 Every fifth anon you talk to probably has a foot fetish.
 Also it's just going to look wrong if the entire body is aiming to have good anatomy and the feet are webbed and look like flippers or something.
-I rest my case. [spoiler]also "lel foot fetish confirm" is not an argument[/spoiler]
+I rest my case. %%also "lel foot fetish confirm" is not an argument%%

 # 161
 >>7558